Kong/kong-pongo/README.md

    there is no need to use docker-compose, it can be used transparently from Pongo.
-3. `update_versions.sh`: This is a script that extracts the development files from the Kong-EE source repo and stores them in this repo.
-This script should only be updated (version list at the top), and run, after a new version of Kong-EE has been released.
+3. `update_versions.sh`: This is a script that extracts the development files from the Kong source repos and stores them in this repo.
+This script should only be updated (version list at the top), and run, after a new version of Kong has been released.
 There is no need to use this script as a user of Pongo.